-|Capital ||- |
+|Capital ||0 |

-|Recurring ||34.21 |
+|Recurring ||0 |

 |Total R&D Expenditure as a percentage of ||- |

-|of total sales turnover ||20.85% |
+|total sales turnover || |

 |Foreign Exchange Earnings and Out go: || |

 | ||Amount Rs.
 Lacs |

-|Foreign Exchange outgo ||25.50 |
+|Foreign Exchange outgo ||16.21 |

-|Foreign Exchange earning ||96.78 |
+|Foreign Exchange earning ||0 |

 21. RISK MANAGEMENT POLICY:

 The Company has in place a Risk Management Policy pursuant to section 134 of theCompanies Act 2013.
-Your company believes that managing and mitigating the risk maximizesthe returns.
-The company has setup a RiskManagement Committee duly approved by the Boardof Directors.
-Risk management comprises ofall the organizational rules and actions forearly identification of risks in the courseof doing business and the management of suchrisks.
+Your company believes through various measures to reduce wastage thatmanaging and mitigating the risk maximizes the returns.
+The company has setup a RiskManagement Committee duly approved by the Board of Directors.
+Risk management comprises ofall the organizational rules and actions for early identification of risks in the courseof doing business and the management of such risks.
 The Committee identifies allstrategic operational & financial risks by analyzing and assessing the operations ofthe company.
 The company has laid down procedures for the risk reporting.
 The details ofrisks identified along with measures adopted to control the risks is placed before theBoard & Audit Committee quarterly for their evaluation & suggestions.

 This policy is not applicable to the Company at present.

-22. MANNER OF ANNUAL EVALUATION OF BOARD PERFORMANCE AND PERFORMANCE OF ITS COMMITTEESAND OF DIRECTORS:
+23. MANNER OF ANNUAL EVALUATION OF BOARD PERFORMANCE AND PERFORMANCE OF ITS COMMITTEESAND OF DIRECTORS:

-24. THE NAMES OF THE COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS SUBSIDIARIESJOINT VENTURE OR ASSOCIATE COMPANIES DURING THE YEAR:
+25. THE NAMES OF THE COMPANIES WHICH HAVE BECOME OR CEASED TO BE ITS SUBSIDIARIESJOINT VENTURE OR ASSOCIATE COMPANIES DURING THE YEAR:

 There are no companies which have become/ceased to be subsidiaries joint ventures andassociate companies during the year.